Why should victims register first?

 - any eligibility dates and review dates applicable to the offender relating to escorted and unescorted temporary absences, day and full parole, statutory release and long term supervision orders.

-In addition, the PBC can provide a copy of its decisions to victims who request it.
+In addition, the Parole Board of Canada can provide a copy of its decisions to victims who request it.

-In certain cases, the PBC or CSC may also share the following information with a victim who requests it:
+In certain cases, the Parole Board of Canada or Correctional Service Canada may also share the following information with a victim who requests it: